top of page

 The Friends Of The Sterling Nature Center.

-The Friends of the Sterling Nature Center is a devoted volunteer group that strives to uphold and advance the Sterling Nature Center's conservation efforts.
-Established in 1997, our non-profit 501c(3) organization played a crucial role in the transformation of the Sterling Nature Center into a valuable community resource.
-Our primary mission is to foster educational and recreational opportunities that promote a harmonious relationship between individuals and the natural environment that encompasses them.
+The Friends of the Sterling Nature Center is a devoted volunteer group that strives to uphold and advance the Sterling Nature Center’s conservation efforts.
+Established in 1997, our non-profit 501(c)(3) organization played a crucial role in the transformation of the Sterling Nature Center into a cherished community resource.
+Our mission is to foster educational and recreational opportunities that encourage a deeper connection between people and the natural environment that surrounds them.

-The Center's history can be traced back to 1994 when Cayuga County acquired this historically significant land with the intention of preserving its natural essence.
-Following years of meticulous planning and development, the land was officially designated as a County Park in 2000.
+The Center’s story began in 1994 when Cayuga County acquired this ecologically and historically significant land with the vision of preserving its natural beauty.
+In 2000, following years of thoughtful planning, the land was officially designated a County Park.

 A little more about our history

-In 1994, Cayuga County took ownership of the land, and in 1998, they partnered with the NYS Office of Parks, Recreation, and Historic Preservation to establish conservation easements.
-These efforts safeguarded Lake Ontario's shoreline, wetlands, and other sensitive areas and paved the way for the formation of The Friends of Sterling Nature Center in 1997.
+In 1994, Cayuga County acquired the property, and by 1998, conservation easements were secured through a partnership with the New York State Office of Parks, Recreation, and Historic Preservation, safeguarding wetlands, shoreline, and critical habitats.
+This paved the way for the formation of the Friends of the Sterling Nature Center in 1997 and the site's official designation as a Cayuga County Park in 2000.

 • Instagram